-- 2.5 Note the reported impact that pay and price inflation and supply chain volatility is continuing to have on our current financial year [Finance & Resources Committee, August 2023, RES/23/255] and that the impact is anticipated to continue to have an effect on the future funding gap; - 2.6 Note that the commitments contained within the Partnership Agreement, adopted on 18 May 2022, as part of the 2023/24 budget setting process were prioritised and where appropriate the decisions taken by the Council have been incorporated into the MTFS to reflect the financial implications of those decisions; - 2.7 Note that a review is being undertaken of the Capital Programme, in light of the financial environment, and the best value considerations, with a report being provided to the Finance and Resources Committee in September 2023; - 2.8 Note that the current Capital Programme, as included in the Council Financial Performance Quarter 1, 2023/24 report, is the basis for capital financing costs and debt levels referred to in the MTFS and following the regular review of the Loans Fund Repayment Policy, approve the policy for 2024/25 and beyond as described in Table 5 of the MTFS; - 2.9 Note the 2024/25 Budget will be discussed and set by the Council in February/March 2024 following an extensive public engagement exercise as required by the Scheme of Governance and Budget Protocol.
-Councillors will be issued with full detail of the Phase 1 consultation referred to in Section 5.10 of the Appendix.
-For Phase 2 consultation, this will be based on the central scenario shown in the MTFS 2023 and the results of this will be reported to Council in December 2023: - 2.10 Note that the Council's Financial Resilience Framework shows that the value of useable reserves has continued to rise on the back of additional funding being provided late in financial years for specific purposes.
-The General Fund has underlying resilience of £12m (uncommitted reserves) which is a falling percentage of the net General Fund budget.
-The Council should consider if, in the current financial climate, that is sufficient and decide during the 2024/25 budget setting process whether to budget for this to increase; - 2.11 Note that the strength of the Council Balance Sheet as at 31 March 2023 (net worth is £1.5bn) is broadly similar to the year before.
-Key changes are a reduction in long-term pension liabilities (down £0.1bn) offset by an increase in total borrowing (up £0.1bn); - 2.12 Note that the Resilience Framework identifies that the total value, and cost of servicing, debt is rising.
-The rising cost of debt will have to be managed and it is notable that short-term debt has risen during 2022/23, which has been a deliberate choice to avoid locking into rising interest rates for the long-term when financial forecasts would suggest the cost of borrowing reducing over the short to medium term; - 2.13 Note that the options available to the Council for managing rising debt levels include reducing the scale and scope of the General Fund Capital Programme or extending it over a much longer period.
-With the costs rising, as noted at 2.12, these capital financing costs are forecast to become a larger proportion of the Council's net income.
-The Council must consider if the proportion of revenue resources allocated to capital financing is appropriate, as per the Prudential Code, and it should make changes as necessary as part of the 2024/25 budget setting process; and
+- CUS/24/043] which describes the approach the Council intends to take through transformation and multi-agency working to contribute towards closing the gap between income and expenditure forecast; - 2.5 Note that although inflation has fallen back to Bank of England target levels, the 2024/25 pay awards for Scottish local government have still to be agreed, and this may have an impact on the future funding gap; - 2.6 Note that the report Capital Programme Delivery: Projects Update CR&E/25/273 was presented to the Finance and Resources Committee on 12 September 2024; - 2.7 Note that the Capital Programme, as included in the Council Financial Performance Quarter 1, 2024/25 report (CORS/24/223), is the basis for capital financing costs and debt levels referred to in the MTFS and following the regular review of the Loans Fund Repayment Policy, approve the policy for 2025/26 and beyond as described in Table 5 of the MTFS; - 2.8 Note the 2025/26 Budget will be discussed and set by the Council in March 2025 following an extensive public engagement exercise as required by the Scheme of Governance and Budget Protocol, and that details of the Phase 1 consultation exercise are contained in Appendix 4.
+For Phase 2 consultation, while the central scenario will be key, it will be prudent to identify the impact of options that address the Downside scenario shown in the MTFS 2024 and the results of the engagement will be reported to Council in December 2024; - 2.09 Note that the Council's Financial Resilience Framework shows that the General Fund has underlying resilience of £12m (uncommitted reserves) which is a falling percentage of the net General Fund budget.
+The Council should consider if, in the current financial climate, that is sufficient and decide during the 2025/26 budget setting process whether to budget for this to increase; - 2.10 Note that the strength of the Council Balance Sheet as at 31 March 2024 (net worth is £1.35bn) is reduced from to the year before.
+Key changes are in unusable reserves relating to the capital accounting and asset valuation changes; - 2.11 Note that the Resilience Framework identifies that the total value, and cost of servicing, debt is rising.
+Careful consideration will have to be given to each and every capital project to ensure it fits with the Council's Strategic priorities, ensures it delivers Best Value, as well as being affordable, sustainable, and prudent in compliance with the Prudential Code; - 2.12 Note that the options available to the Council for managing rising debt levels include reducing the scale and scope of the General Fund Capital Programme or extending the programme of projects over a much longer period.
+With the costs rising, these capital financing costs are forecast to become a larger proportion of the Council's net income.
+The Council approved a cap on the cost of capital financing of 12% of Net Revenue Expenditure and this will require difficult decisions if Revenue Funding from Scottish Government and Council Tax income does not increase in future years;

-2.14 Note that the Chief Officer - Finance will continue to develop the Financial Resilience Framework with a view to embedding it across the councils financial planning, financial monitoring and financial year end reporting arrangements.
+- 2.13 Note that the Chief Officer Finance has an instruction to review the Council's Long term Financial Strategy and this will be reported to Council later this financial year; and - 2.14 Note that the Chief Officer Finance will continue to develop the Financial Resilience Framework with a view to embedding it across the councils financial planning, financial monitoring, and financial year end reporting arrangements.